sikron/spring-examples/websockets/README.md

 'lowlevel' and 'sockjs' were adapted from https://github.com/habuma/SpringInActionExamples/tree/master/Chapter_18 Many thx for that! :-)
 * broker
 Basically the same as 'sockjs', but for sending messages out, a in-memory broker is used.
+Also the STOMP protocol is used here.
 The Web layer provides a websocket endpoint, which accepts messages and sends them to a queue on a certain topic.
 Listeners on this queue-topic then get the message.
 The 'broker' project was copied from https://github.com/lynas/Spring4withWebsocket in order to have a working setup for integration testing and adapted a little bit.
 Many thx for that! :-)